simbattconsult/Li-ion-Battery-P2D-Model/README.md

 2\) Easy integration into large-scale simulation systems like MIL, HIL, SIL

-3\) Convenient building of C/C++ code for micro-controller of BMS execution
+3\) Convenient C/C++ code building for micro-controller or BMS execution

 4\) Allowing single precision and integer datatype to save memory for hardware implementation